 Faculty and staff who are leading the work write about partnerships and the real impacts they are having for our campus and communities.

-Community partnership efforts have drastically shifted due to the COVID-19 pandemic, but that hasn't stopped faculty, staff, and students from finding innovative ways to collaborate.
+Community partnership efforts have drastically shifted.
+That hasn't stopped faculty, staff, and students from finding innovative ways to collaborate.